Bombardier says cost of CSeries rose to $3.9 billion

 Michele Arcamone, president of Bombardier Commercial Aircraft, said at a news conference that the figure had gone up as the development progressed and the costs became more clear.
 He said the aim is to keep the cost below $4 billion.
 The updated figure came on the day the new aircraft made its first flight.

-Arcamone told reporters after the news conference that the company had always targeted costs at "less than $4 billion," adding that $3.4 billion remained the official estimate, and that costs fluctuate due to suppliers, materials and other factors.
+Arcamone said the company had always targeted costs at "less than $4 billion", and told reporters after the news conference that $3.4 billion remained the official estimate, and that costs fluctuate due to suppliers, materials and other factors.

 A Bombardier spokesman later said the higher total included amortized interest, required under International Financial Reporting System accounting rules.
 Canada adopted the rules in 2011, after the CSeries program was launched.